Danny Simmons

-Daniel Simmons Jr. is a Neo-African abstract expressionist painter, a published author, poet and philanthropist.
-He is the older brother of hip-hop impresario Russell Simmons and rapper Joseph Simmons ("Reverend Run" of Run–D.M.C.).
+Daniel Dwayne Simmons Jr. (August 17, 1953 – June 14, 2026) was an American abstract expressionist painter, a published author, poet, and philanthropist.
+He was the older brother of hip-hop impresario Russell Simmons and rapper Joseph Simmons ("Reverend Run" of Run-DMC).

-Simmons is the chairman and a co-founder, along with his siblings, Russell, and Joseph “Rev Run” Simmons, of the Rush Philanthropic Arts Foundation, which provides disadvantaged urban youth with arts access and education.
-He is the founder of Rush Arts Philadelphia and RAP Gallery II, a new solo exhibition/arts education gallery that opened in 2019 and a former board member of the Brooklyn Museum, the Brooklyn Public Library, the New York Foundation for the Arts, the National Conference of Artists and former Chairman for the NYS Council on the Arts.
+Simmons was the chairman and a co-founder, along with his siblings, Russell, and Joseph “Rev Run” Simmons, of the Rush Philanthropic Arts Foundation, which provides disadvantaged urban youth with arts access and education.
+He was the founder of Rush Arts Philadelphia and RAP Gallery II, a new solo exhibition/arts education gallery that opened in 2019 and a onetime board member of the Brooklyn Museum, the Brooklyn Public Library, the New York Foundation for the Arts, the National !Conference of Artists, and a past Chairman for the New York State Council on the Arts.

 Along with his brother Russell, Simmons established Def Poetry Jam, which has enjoyed long-running success on HBO.
-In 2004, Simmons published Three Days As the Crow Flies, a fictional account of the 1980s New York art scene.
+In 2004, Simmons published Three Days as the Crow Flies, a fictional account of the 1980s New York art scene.

 In 2015 Simmons moved to Philadelphia and opened Rush Arts Philadelphia gallery (RAP) to further the Rush Arts mission and to begin to create a national presence for the service organization.
 In 2016, he opened Rush Arts Philadelphia and RAP Gallery II, a new solo exhibition/arts education gallery that opened in 2019.

-Today, his works appear in Brooklyn Academy of Music, Brooklyn Museum, Chase Manhattan Bank, Deutsche Bank, Schomburg Center for Black Culture, The Smithsonian, United Nations, and, on an international scope has shown work in France, Amsterdam and Ghana.
-In 2019, he was appointed to Philadelphia Museum of Art's African American Collections Committee.
+His works appear at the Brooklyn Academy of Music, the Brooklyn Museum, Chase Manhattan Bank, Deutsche Bank, Schomburg Center for Black Culture, The Smithsonian, United Nations, and, on an international scope has shown work in France, Amsterdam and Ghana.
+In 2019, he was appointed to the Philadelphia Museum of Art's African American Collections Committee.

 Early life

-Simmons is the son of Daniel Simmons Sr., a truant officer and black history professor who also wrote poetry, and Evelyn Simmons, a teacher who painted as a hobby.
+Simmons was born on August 17, 1953, in Hollis, Queens, New York City, the son of Daniel Simmons Sr., a truant officer and black history professor who also wrote poetry, and Evelyn Simmons, a teacher who painted as a hobby.
 Simmons grew up in Hollis, Queens.
 He earned a degree in social work from New York University and a master's in public finance from Long Island University Brooklyn.
 He began painting after he realized how much he hated his job with the Bureau of Child Support.

-Danny Simmons holds a Bachelor’s degree in social work from New York University, a Masters in public finance from Long Island University, and in 2012 was a recipient of an honorary PhD in fine arts from Long Island University.

 Artwork

-Simmons, an abstract expressionist painter, has had his work shown nationally.
-Chase Manhattan Bank, Brooklyn Academy of Music, Deutsche Bank, the United Nations, and the Schomburg Center for Black Culture all show his work as part of their collections.
-On an international scope has shown work in France, Amsterdam and Ghana.
-The Brooklyn museum, as well as the Smithsonian African American Museum, have featured his work.
+Simmons, an abstract expressionist painter's work has been exhibited nationally.
+His artwork is exclusively represented by Westwood Gallery NYC.
+Chase Manhattan Bank, Brooklyn Academy of Music, Deutsche Bank, the United Nations, and the Schomburg Center for Research in Black Culture all show his work as part of their collections.
+On an international scope his work has been exhibited in France, Amsterdam, and Ghana.
+The Brooklyn museum, as well as the Smithsonian Institution's National Museum of African American History and Culture, have both featured his work.
 His paintings can often be seen in his published books of poetry.
-He is also an avid collector of African art and comic books.
+He was also an avid collector of African art and comic books.

-In 2019, he was appointed to Philadelphia Museum of Art's African American Collections Committee.
+In 2019, he was appointed to the Philadelphia Museum of Art's African American Collections Committee.